kendra2276/Data-Pull-with-Python/README.md

 Once the data is extracted using SQL, it is cleaned and processed in Python.
 The cleaning process involves standardizing formats, removing duplicates, and ensuring data accuracy.

 ## Automation
 Finally, once the data has been approved by the lab manager the program is then automated using a batch file along with Task Scheduler.
-The program then ran on the 15th of every month.
+The program then ran and sent an email on the 15th of every month.